joshuabaum/booking-api/README.md

 #### 2a.
 For this project I used a mySql database.
 To run this on your local machine you will need to install mySql (https://dev.mysql.com/downloads/installer/) if you do not have it installed already.

 ### 2b.
-Edit the .env file in the root directory of this project with the MySql host name, password, and port for your computer
+Edit the .env file in the root directory of this project with the MySql user_name, password, and host for your computer

 ## Step 3: Install Node Dependecies & Typescript Annotations